 I’ll be covering a number of different sections here, each with examples of their effective use.

 Your first step is to make your call-to-action more visible.
 This should be obvious; after all, how are people going to convert if they’re never given the direct opportunity?
 Yet many marketers and webmasters end up with CTAs that don’t stand out in any meaningful way.
-This often represents a huge loss in potential conversions.
+This often represents a huge loss in potential customers conversions.

 You can actually increase the visibility of your CTAs in a number of distinct ways:

 - Frequency.
 Visibility is all about increasing the chances that one of your visitors will encounter a CTA, so one of the easiest solutions is to create more CTAs throughout your site.
 Make sure there’s at least one CTA on every web page—which you can ensure by keeping a signup form in the footer—and do some UX testing to make sure every user encounters an opportunity to convert at least once.
 The only caveat is to make sure you aren’t spamming your visitor’s interactions; if they feel like you’re shoving conversion rates in their faces, they’re not going to want to engage with you.
 This is where your multifaceted approach will come in handy; you can ask for direct purchases, information for lead generation, and email subscriptions all separately so you’re not asking the same thing over and over.

 - Location.
 The placement of your CTAs is also important.
 I mentioned having a running CTA opportunity in the footer, but this isn’t very visible when compared to other locations (it’s just a good way to guarantee at least one conversion opportunity per web page).
 The old advice was to keep your CTA above the fold, no matter what, meaning your CTA should be visible immediately, without scrolling.
 However, this approach is a bit outdated.
 In fact, heat map studies suggest that some CTAs are better off when they’ve placed a short scroll map down from the top of the web page.

 (Image Source: Unbounce)